Bi-stochastically normalized graph Laplacian: convergence to manifold Laplacian and robustness to outlier noise: Introduction

-In this work, we aim to prove the convergence to manifold operator of bi-stochastically normalized graph Laplacian under general manifold data setting for both clean data and data with outlier noise.
+In this work, we aim to prove the convergence of the bi-stochastically normalized graph Laplacian to the manifold operator under a general setting of manifold data, either clean or with outlier noise.
 Motivated by our analysis later in the paper, we introduce a modified problem of approximate bi-stochastic scaling with the constraint that the scaling factor is entry-wise uniformly lower-bounded by some $O(1)$ constant.
-The boundedness constraint incurs in theory a mild modification of the Sinkhorn algorithm, which is conjectured to be omittable in practice.
-In all experiments conducted in this paper it does not affect computational efficiency - on the contrary, since only approximate scaling is needed in the modified problem, one can early terminate the Sinkhorn iterations once certain tolerance is achieved.
+This boundedness constraint incurs a mild modification of the Sinkhorn algorithm for theoretical purposes, which is conjectured to be omittable in practice.
+In all experiments conducted in this paper, this modification did not affect computational efficiency - on the contrary, since only approximate scaling is needed in the modified problem, one can terminate the Sinkhorn iterations early once a certain tolerance is achieved.
 The constrained scaling problem facilitates the analysis of the computed scaling factor.
-Specifically, we first show that the approximate matrix scaling problem has non-empty solution set by theoretically constructing a scaling factor based on the manifold coordinates and density functions, which we call the `population scaling factor'.
+Specifically, we first show that the approximate matrix scaling problem has a non-empty solution set by theoretically constructing a scaling factor based on the manifold coordinates and density functions, which we call the `population scaling factor'.
 We then prove a 2-norm consistency of any computed (approximate) scaling factor to the population one, see Lemma \ref{lemma:eta1-eta2} and Lemma \ref{lemma:hatetac-baretac} for clean and noisy data respectively.